-When deploying on Vespa Cloud you don't need to supply your own machine-learned models but can use standard models provided by Vespa Cloud.
+Vespa Cloud provides a set of machine-learned models that you can use in your applications.
 These models will always be available on Vespa Cloud and never change.

-You specify a Vespa Cloud provided model by setting the model-id
+You specify to use a model provided by Vespa Cloud by setting the model-id

-These are the models available on Vespa Cloud:
+These models are currently available on Vespa Cloud:

 minilm-l6-v2 | |